-- 6.136 Boxted is a rural parish located approximately 3km to the northeast of urban Colchester.
+14.135 Boxted is a rural parish located approximately 3km to the north east of urban Colchester.
 Development in Boxted is currently concentrated within three distinct settlement areas: Boxted Cross, Workhouse Hill and Mill Road.
 These latter two settlement areas are not considered suitable locations for new growth as they have no community facilities and are not well served by public transport.
 Boxted Cross is considered to be a sustainable location for limited growth only as the few community facilities that Boxted does have are concentrated in this northern part of the parish.
 Like the rest of Boxted, this area also has limited access to public transport.
-Community facilities comprise a primary school, village hall, playing field, social club and community shop. - 6.137 The Dedham Vale AONB abuts the northeastern edge of Boxted Cross settlement boundary in the vicinity of Cooks Lane.
+Community facilities comprise a primary school, village hall, playing field, social club and community shop.

+- 14.136 The Dedham Vale AONB abuts the north eastern edge of Boxted Cross settlement boundary in the vicinity of Cooks Lane.
 This restricts development opportunities northwards to ensure that the qualities of the Dedham Vale AONB are protected.
 Development is constrained to the northwest and west by arable land and land used as orchards/vineyard.
 Growth opportunities are constrained to the east by the sports and recreation ground and arable land.
 A local wildlife designation (Local Site Co136 Black Brook), is an extensive mosaic of habitats forming an important wildlife corridor on the eastern edge of Boxted Cross and represents a further constraint on development in this direction.
-Development southwards is also constrained due to the desire to prevent further ribbon development along Boxted Straight Road leading to the coalescence of settlements and to discourage further housing away from existing village services and facilities. - 6.138 Boxted Parish Council has produced a Neighbourhood Plan that covers the whole of the Parish and was made on 8 December 2016.
-The Neighbourhood Plan sets out a policy framework the wider Parish that all future development proposals in Boxted will have to accord with, now that the Neighbourhood Plan has been made.
+Development southwards is also constrained due to the desire to prevent further ribbon development along Boxted Straight Road leading to the coalescence of settlements and to discourage further housing away from existing village services and facilities. - 14.137 Boxted Parish Council has produced a Neighbourhood Plan that covers the whole of the Parish and was made on 8 December 2016.-While the Boxted Neighbourhood Plan promotes residential development at Hill Farm, a derelict employment site located in Boxted Cross, it does not identify a specific number of houses to be delivered.
+The Local Plan proposes an allocation of approximately 36 dwellings at the Hill Farm site which reflects the fact that Boxted is a rural village with limited facilities.
+The Neighbourhood Plan sets out a policy framework for Hill Farm and the wider Parish that all future development proposals in Boxted will have to accord with, now that the Neighbourhood Plan has been made.
 Development proposals will also be required to comply with Local Plan policies where relevant and outside of the scope of the Boxted Neighbourhood Plan.